J0sh0nat0r/php-oso/README.md

 echo 'Larry can push to gmail: ' . var_export($oso->isAllowed($usersDb['larry'], 'push', $reposDb['gmail']), true) .
 PHP_EOL;

 // Using queries as iterators
-foreach ($reposDb as $repo) {
+// Note that in practice `authorizedActions` would be used here foreach ($reposDb as $repo) {
     echo "$repo->name:", PHP_EOL;